lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     With the hybrid/overlay and hybrid/scaled styles, one or more pair styles can be assigned to each pair of atom types.

-..  container:: justify

 The *kspace* solver is used to calculate the long range Coulomb interactions associated with *tip4p/long*.
 Finally, the style for the bonds and angles of the water molecules are defined, although they are not important since it is a rigid water model.

-..  container:: justify

 Before going further, we also need to make a few changes to our data file.
 Currently, *dilatedSiO.data* only includes two atom types, but we need four.
 Copy the previously generated *dilatedSiO.data* file within *Addingwater/*.
 Currently, *dilatedSiO.data* starts with:

 ..  code-block:: lammps